SquareBracketAssociates/PharoForTheEnterprise-english/README.md

-You are probably looking for EnterprisePhar :
+You are probably looking for EnterprisePharo :

 https://github.com/SquareBracketAssociates/EnterprisePharo